matrix-io/matrix-documentation/docs/matrix-os/overview/cli.md

-## MATRIX OS Command Line Interface (CLI)
+## Command Line Interface (CLI)

 MATRIX devices can be managed via website, mobile phone applications or via CLI.

 ## Installation
 Installing MATRIX CLI is easy.
-However, you do need to have Node installed:
+You need to have Node installed:

 * [Node.js](https://nodejs.org/en/)